Generating Ideas for Comedy

 Generating Ideas for Stand-up Comedy

 Generating ideas for stand-up comedy is difficult at the best of times.
 Just about any topic is open game, but that freedom doesn’t make joke writing easier.
-If anything, the brain needs constraint to help flex the creative muscle.
+If anything, the brain needs constraint to help focus the creative muscle.

 • Experiences